AfnanAl97/Travel-Log-Website/README.md

 ## Description

-Wonderlog is a website that helps users to share their experiences and pictures about any country their visit.
+Wanderlog is a website that helps users to share their experiences and pictures about any country their visit.
 You can use it to search for countries based on their names.